Spinal Cord Research Centre

 Combining Remote Desktop and X-Win32:

-It is also possible to use Remote Desktop in combination with X-Win32 or some other Windows-based X Window server.
-This can come in handy when you need to connect to a Linux system that doesn't directly support Remote Desktop through an xrdp server.
-Just start up Remote Desktop Connection, as above, but connect to the desktop PC in your office, by its host name or IP address.
-From that remote desktop session, you can open X-Win32 to begin a remote X Window session, as described in the previous session.
-Note that when going through two layers of systems in this way, there is an even higher likelyhood that not all mouse buttons will go straight through to the analysis program intact, so you may need to apply some of the tricks described in section 8 below.
+It is possible to use Remote Desktop in combination with X-Win32 or some other Windows-based X Window server.
+Just start up Remote Desktop Connection, and connect to the desktop PC in your office, by its host name or IP address.
+From that remote desktop session, you can open X-Win32 to begin a remote X Window session, as described in the previous section.
+Note that when going through two layers of systems in this way, there is an even higher likelyhood that not all mouse buttons will go straight through to the analysis program intact, so you may need to apply some of the tricks described in the section on Using the Mouse Buttons below.

 5. On the Web, in your Browser